How to teach a cat to use a cat flap

 While there are a variety of different cat flaps available, you’ll find that the main difference is how the cat flap is activated.

-Magnet cat flaps will only open if the cat wanting to enter has a magnet on their collar.
-While this will stop some cats being able to get in, any cat that has a magnet on their collar will be able to use the cat flap.
+Some magnet cat flaps will only open if the cat wanting to enter has a corresponding magnet on their collar.
+While this will stop some cats being able to get in, any cat that has a matching magnet on their collar will be able to use the cat flap.
+The chances of this are low, but it is possible!

 Microchip cat flaps only allow a cat to use the cat flap if their microchip numbers have been programmed into the cat flap.
 This means that no other cats can get in via the cat flap.
 As long as your cat is wearing their collar, they will always be able to gain entry to your home.